UK Youth Parliament

 The UK Youth Parliament (UKYP) is a youth organisation in the United Kingdom, consisting of democratically elected members aged between 11 and 18.

-Formed in 2000, the parliament has 369 members, who are elected to represent the views of young people in their area to government and service providers.
+Formed in 2000, the parliament has 395 members, who are elected to represent the views of young people in their area to government and service providers.
 Over 500,000 young people vote in the elections each year, which are held in over 90 percent of constituencies.
-It is managed by the British Youth Council.

-Members meet regularly to hold debates and plan campaigns at least three times a year locally, and twice on a national level, which includes the annual debate within the Chamber of the House of Commons every November.
-Young people hold positions throughout the organisation's management, and it has been endorsed by the majority of the UK's political parties.
+Members meet regularly to hold debates and plan campaigns at least three times a year locally, and twice on a national level, which includes the annual debate within the Chamber of the House of Commons every November, co-chaired by the Speaker Lindsay Hoyle and Deputy Speakers.
+Young people hold positions throughout the organisation's management, and it is endorsed by the majority of the UK's political parties.

-Those elected for UKYP hold the suffix of MYP (Member of the UK Youth Parliament).

-During House of Commons sitting, UK Youth Parliament will be co-chaired by Speaker Lindsay Hoyle and Deputy Speaker Eleanor Laing.
+Someone who is elected to the UKYP is known as a Member of Youth Parliament (MYP).

 Formation

 The concept of a United Kingdom Youth Parliament first arose at an event in Coventry entitled "Heirs To The Millennium".
 After the event, the MP Andrew Rowe and the National Society for the Prevention of Cruelty to Children and youth worker Kate Parish began to develop a proposal for the youth advocacy group.
 In 1998, a steering committee was formed, led by Andrew Rowe and chaired by a young person named Jannik Ecke.

 In 2000, Malcolm Wicks, Department for Education and Employment, agreed to employ a member of staff who would work full-time on developing the UK Youth Parliament alongside Kate Parish.
 Soon after, the first elections for the UK Youth Parliament were held, with the first Annual Sitting being held in 2001.

-There is wide debate over who was key to the formation of the UK Youth Parliament with several people trying to claim that they were key to its formation.

 Composition

 Membership

 A Member of Youth Parliament (MYP) works with MPs, service providers, and decision makers in order to present the views of their constituents to them.
-Deputy or Support Members of Youth Parliament (DMYP/SMYP) are also elected, although not every MYP has a deputy.
-Deputies work with and support their Member of Youth Parliament locally and regionally, but are not entitled to attend the Annual Sitting or other national events – unless their MYP is unable to.
+Deputy Members of Youth Parliament (DMYP/SMYP) may also be elected, although not every MYP has a deputy.
+Deputies work with and support their Member of Youth Parliament locally and regionally, but are not entitled to attend the Annual Conference or other national events – unless their MYP is unable to.

-There are 369 constituencies that MYPs can sit in.
+There are 391 constituencies that MYPs can sit in.